hailee steinfeld’s guide to female solidarity | read | i-D

-"There was a split second where I heard the song and I was like, 'Hold on, do I wanna be like most girls?'
+"There was a split second where I heard the song and I was like, hold on, do I wanna be like most girls?
 No, I wanna be the only me that there is and I wanna be different," Hailee explains of the single.
-"I thought about it really hard, listened to the song again, and realized, why wouldn't anyone want to be like most girls?
+"I thought about it really hard, listened to the song again, and realised, why wouldn't anyone want to be like most girls?
 Because most girls really are amazing and smart and beautiful and have so much to offer.
 I just think it's a real progressive way of thinking."

 We applaud Hailee and her progressive pop, because, in a time of musical shade throwing we could always do with more positive people pushing to improve attitudes.
-"I've realized the importance of women coming together in the last few years more than ever before," she told us on the rooftop bar of her Thames-side London hotel the night after she played Wembley Stadium (no biggie).
+"I've realised the importance of women coming together in the last few years more than ever before," she told us on the rooftop bar of her Thames-side London hotel the night after she played Wembley Stadium (no biggie).
 "I've always had strong women in my life that I've been able to look up to.
 But I've been guilty of looking for validation in the wrong places or looking at other women as competition and not as a sisterhood.
-We should band together with, support, and lift each other up."
+We should band together, support one another, and lift each other up."
 Here are some words of wisdom from Miss Steinfeld on female solidarity.

-"Be aware of what the girl next to you has to offer — and look at how she can help you, as well as how you can help her.
+"Be aware of what the girl next to you has to offer, and look at how she can help you, as well as how you can help her.
 Or if there's a girl in class who is struggling to find herself, or find a friend, be there.
-Come together and know that supporting one another and being kind are more fun, and a lot less effort, than doing the opposite."
+Come together and know that supporting one another and being kind more fun and a lot less effort than doing the opposite."

 Never let anybody make you feel bad about taking selfies...